The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs: Results

 \textit{RQ2: Which sparse attention method should practitioners use?} \Cref{fig:results_per_task} presents per-task performance across sparse attention methods, aggregated over three model families and sequence lengths up to 64k.
 The 9 tasks introduced in \cref{ssec:tasks} are grouped by their information retrieval characteristics: Single QA (one query, localised answer), Multiple QA (multiple queries targeting distinct facts), High Scope/Low Dispersion (broad context, concentrated answers), and Low Scope/High Dispersion (narrow focus, scattered information).
 Three findings emerge from this analysis.

-\paragraph{Prefill and decoding phases display different flexibility.} As discussed in \cref{sec:background}, the computational constraints of each inference phase fundamentally determine what patterns can be selected, which in turn affects generalisation across tasks.
-During prefilling, per-cell importance estimation would require quadratic cost, leaving only two strategies: global selection of fine-grained units (Vertical-Slash) or block-to-block selection (Block-Sparse).
+\paragraph{Prefill and decoding phases display different flexibility.} As discussed in \cref{sec:background}, the computational constraints of each inference phase---both the cost of importance estimation and the ability of a kernel to translate sparsity into wall-clock savings---shape which patterns are practical, which in turn affects generalisation across tasks.
+In the training-free regime, no published method combines a sub-quadratic (or approximate-quadratic) fine-grained estimator with a kernel that effectively exploits the resulting irregular sparsity during prefilling; the methods we evaluate therefore fall into one of two strategies: global selection of fine-grained units (Vertical-Slash) or block-to-block selection (Block-Sparse).
 Neither strategy dominates---the optimal choice is task-dependent.

 During prefilling, Vertical-Slash shows strong performance on retrieval tasks (Low Scope, Low Dispersion) by enabling fine-grained token selection for locating specific facts.
 Tasks demanding broader context access or multi-step reasoning (High Scope or Dispersion, e.g., Ruler VT, Story Filtering) benefit from Block-Sparse, which selects distinct key-token blocks for each query block, accommodating the processing of multiple independent segments.